 The quality control process at Emerse includes ad reload time and we work to ensure our customers are not buying impressions from inventory with too low such times.

-If you would like help in buying display, video, banner and programmatic advertising campaigns with quality controls in place, please contact us to schedule a meeting with our sales team.
+If you would like help buying display, video, banner and programmatic advertising campaigns with quality and cost controls in place, please contact us to schedule a meeting with our sales team.